osg-htc/docs/docs/other/configuration-with-osg-configure.md

 Site Information
 ----------------

 The settings found in the `Site Information` section are described below.
-This section is used to give information about a resource such as resource name, site sponsors, administrators, etc. In the default installation, this section is found in `/etc/osg/config.d/40-siteinfo.ini` .
+This section is used to give information about a resource such as resource name, site sponsors, administrators, etc.

+This section is contained in `/etc/osg/config.d/40-siteinfo.ini` which is provided by the `osg-configure-ce` RPM.

 | Option              | Values Accepted   | Description                                                                                                                                  |
 |---------------------|-------------------|----------------------------------------------------------------------------------------------------------------------------------------------|